-Our new T&C’s will allow TWO people to have joint and several control over the safe deposit box.
+The May 2018 T&C’s will allow TWO people to have joint and several control over the safe deposit box.
 They will both be named on the Agreement.
 Where one of these “joint” primary renters dies then the other will be able to continue to access the box and appoint a replacement “joint” primary renter if they wish to.

 If you have any queries relating to our T&C’s please don’t hesitate to ask a member of our staff for further explanation.

 An existing customer who refers a new customer to St James’ Safe Deposit in either Manchester or Leeds will be entitled to 2 additional free months rental.
 The new customer will be awarded 1 additional months free rental.